-This event is brought to you by Greenbelt Land Trust, Chintimini Wildlife Center, and Hike it Baby.
+This event is brought to you by Greenbelt Land Trust, Chintimini Wildlife Center, Hike it Baby, and Environment for the Americas.
 Project partners are Marys River Watershed Council and the Institute for Applied Ecology.
 This event is part of Natural Areas Celebration Week.

 Natural Areas Celebration Week has something for everyone!
 Natural resource partners throughout the region join together during this week to highlight their projects and to celebrate the incredible resources in our backyard here in the mid-Valley.
 From walks to talks, open houses, local food and drinks, and more, you are sure to have a great time!